 Special meetings can be convened by the Board chair, upon request of three Board members or by common consent of the Board at any time to discuss any topic.
-A special meeting may also be scheduled if less than a quorum is present at a meeting or additional business still needs to be conducted at the ending time of the meeting, a special meeting may be scheduled.
+A special meeting may also be scheduled if less than a quorum is present at a meeting or additional business still needs to be conducted at the ending time of the meeting.
 At least 24 hours' notice must be provided to all Board members, the news media, which have requested notice, and the general public for any special meeting.